rmurphey/jqfundamentals/README.txt

    * combination methods (hover, one, toggle)
    * bind and trigger
    * EXERCISE: make clicking on a headilne hide the next element
-   * EXERCISE: change the color of an element on hover
+   * EXERCISE: add/remove a class on an element on hover
+   * EXERCISE: use the label for an input as hint text; clear hint on focus
  * Effects
    * built-in effects
      * show/hide